Careers360 Logo

 CSIR NET Physics Paper Pattern

-The authorities have prescribed the CSIR NET exam pattern,for conducting the test of all the five subjects - Physical Science, Chemical Sciences, Earth Sciences, Life Sciences and Mathematical Sciences.
+The authorities have prescribed the CSIR NET exam pattern, for conducting the test of all the five subjects - Physical Science, Chemical Sciences, Earth Sciences, Life Sciences and Mathematical Sciences.
 Candidates must select any one of the subjects of their choice, the test of which will be held for a total of 200 marks.
-Candidates will be given 3 hours to finish the test.
-No marks will be deducted for any wrong answer given by the candidates.
+Candidates are given 3 hours to finish the test.
+No marks are deducted for any wrong answer given by the candidates.
 Go through the table below to know about the exam pattern.

 S. No.